jeremi-chabros/WATERS/README.md

 ## Description

-This method is an extension of the method presented in:
+This method is based on:

 > Nenadic Z, Burdick JW.\
 Spike detection using the continuous wavelet transform.\